F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   if ``mprq_en`` is set.

   The size of Rx queue should be bigger than the number of strides.

+- ``mprq_log_stride_size`` parameter [int]

+  Log 2 of the size of a stride for Multi-Packet Rx queue.
+Configuring a smaller stride size can save some memory and reduce probability of a depletion of all available strides due to unreleased packets by an application.
+If configured value is not in the range of device capability, the default value will be set with a warning message.
+The default value is 11 which is 2048 bytes per a stride, valid only if ``mprq_en`` is set.
+With ``mprq_log_stride_size`` set it is possible for a packet to span across multiple strides.
+This mode allows support of jumbo frames (9K) with MPRQ.
+The memcopy of some packets (or part of a packet if Rx scatter is configured) may be required in case there is no space left for a head room at the end of a stride which incurs some performance penalty.

 - ``mprq_max_memcpy_len`` parameter [int]